-3.5.
+3.4.
 The Requirement to Undertake an Investigation

-- 3.5.1.
-An HR Case Manager has overall responsibility for the process of investigation and for ensuring a fair and balanced use of this procedure. - 3.5.2.
+- 3.4.1.
+An HR Case Manager has overall responsibility for the management of investigation processes and for ensuring the fair and balanced use of this procedure. - 3.4.2.
 Area Managers and Corporate Heads of Department are responsible for supporting the HR Case Manager with the appointment of an Investigating Officer to investigate issues raised under the Disciplinary Procedure within five working days.
 The rationale for the appointment of the Investigating Officer role will include the level of seniority required, impartiality and training/experience of the appointed Officer.
-No 'formal' stage will be assigned (1, 2 or 3) to the case at this stage. - 3.5.3.
-The appointed Manager will be known as the 'Investigating Officer'. - 3.5.4.
-On completion of the investigation, an HR Case Manager, in consultation with the Investigating Officer, is responsible for deciding the next steps in this procedure. - 3.5.5.
+No 'formal' stage will be assigned (1, 2 or 3) to the case at this stage. - 3.4.3.
+The appointed Manager will be known as the 'Investigating Officer'. - 3.4.4.
+On completion of the investigation, an HR Case Manager, in consultation with the Investigating Officer, is responsible for deciding the next steps in this procedure. - 3.4.5.
 Normally the Investigating Officer acts as the Presenting Officer at Discipline Hearings.

-3.6.
+3.5.
 Suspension from Work

-- 3.6.1.
-Prior to the suspension of a member of staff, a Risk Assessment will be undertaken by the line manager and an HR Case Manager to determine whether suspension is warranted. - 3.6.2.
-During out of hours, issues that are likely or considered to be an issue of staff conduct or potential discipline should be report to the Duty Group Manager in the first instance who will liaise with the Duty Area Manager to determine next steps including whether suspension is warranted.
+- 3.5.1.
+Prior to the suspension of a member of staff, a Risk Assessment will be undertaken by a senior manager and an HR Case Manager to determine whether suspension is warranted. - 3.5.2.
+During out of hours, issues that are likely or considered to be a staff conduct matter or potential discipline should be reported to the Duty Group Manager in the first instance who will liaise with the Duty Area Manager to determine next steps including whether suspension is warranted.
 You may be suspended by the Manager identified in the Scheme of Delegation, for the following reasons: